Gain Solid Car Insurance Protection.

 Take pictures and video.

-Your insurance company or broker will collect information and help you through the next steps. for example, if you have loss of use coverage, they’ll explain how arranging a rental car or getting repayment for public transit works if your car is undrivable or needs to go in for repairs.
+Your insurance company or broker will collect information and help you through the next steps.
+For example, if you have loss of use coverage, they’ll explain how arranging a rental car or getting repayment for public transit works if your car doesn’t work or needs to go in for repairs.

 You’ll be assigned a claims adjuster who investigates and manages the claim.
 The adjuster will contact you to discuss what happened and keep you updated.
 The adjuster also negotiates for a settlement, whether your car is being repaired or if it’s a write-off.